Anax guttatus: Description

-It is a big dragonfly with blue eyes, pale green thorax and dark brown abdomen with bright blue-green markings on the sides.
+Anax guttatus is a big dragonfly with blue eyes, pale green thorax and dark brown abdomen with bright blue-green markings on the sides.
 It can reach a wingspan of about 11 cm and a body length of about 8 cm.
 Forewings are clear, the inner-half of the hindwings is brown, while the outer-half is clear.
 Segment 1 and sides of segment 2 of the abdomen are pale green.
 The dorsum of segment 2 is blue.
 Segment 3 is pale green on the sides with a triangular blue spot on the dorsum.
 Segments 4 to 7 are with a pair of baso-lateral, postjugal, and apical spots, all in bright orange.
 The number of spots are lesser in segment 8 to 10.
 Anal appendages are dark brown; the middle of the inner margins of the superiors have a projection like a straight edged shelf.
 Females is similar to the male; but the brown patch on the hind-wing may pale or absent.
 The blue on the dorsum of segment 2 will be broken up into four by a narrow brown mid-dorsal carina and a transverse line lying midway to form a cross like mark.
 Anal appendages are very broad and shaped like lance head.

+Etymology

+The genus name Anax is derived from the Greek ἄναξ (anax, "king" or "sovereign"), likely referring to the dominant behaviour of Anax imperator.

+The species name guttatus is derived from the Latin gutta ("spot", "drop", or "mark") and the suffix -atus ("provided with"), referring to the large pale spots on the sides of segment 9 of the abdomen.